emm312/pie/README.md

 # About
-pi is a cargo-like build-system and package-manager (hopefully) for C++ and C
+pie is a cargo-like build-system and package-manager (hopefully) for C++ and C